Get Your Georgia Medical Marijuana Card Online for only $139

 No appointment needed.
 Only billed if approved.

-How to Get a Medical Card in Georgia in Minutes.
+How to Get a GA Medical Marijuana Card in Minutes

 Fill out a 30-second, confidential questionnaire.
 Please note you must have been a resident of Georgia for at least a year to qualify for a low-THC oil registry card.